robmoss/job-queue/doc/index.rst

 A multi-process job queue
 =========================

-Welcome to the jobq_ documentation.
+Welcome to the parq_ documentation.
 This package implements a queue that distributes jobs over multiple processes.

 License